-8. The All-Party Parliamentary Group (APPG) on Agriculture and Food for Development, supported via the University of Greenwich, brings together UK Parliamentarians concerned with agriculture, nutrition and food security in the developing world.
+7. The All-Party Parliamentary Group (APPG) on Agriculture and Food for Development, supported via the University of Greenwich, brings together UK Parliamentarians concerned with agriculture, nutrition and food security in the developing world.

-In 2018, Small Foundation made a grant to the supporter group of the APPG to make a contribution to the core costs of the APPG coordinator, hosted by the University of Greenwich.
-(2018 advance: €4,046)
+In 2019, Small Foundation made a contribution to the core costs of the group.
+(2019 advance: $\in$ 3,978, 2018: $\notin$ 4,046)